 I always thought that Thom and Roger's relationship would have taken place after he rose from the dead, it never occurred to me that it could have been before that, since they don't meet before that in the final version of the book.
 But I suppose if things were very different in the original version, that could be.

-It does not make much sense in the final version as Thom is vocal about how Roger is dangers and should not be trusted.
+It does not make much sense in the final version as Thom is vocal about how Roger is dangerous and should not be trusted.

 Thom is explicitly an Insufferable Genius who is Not Good with People.
 Being taunted by Delia, told that he couldn't possibly do that, he'd have to be the best at magic to succeed, makes perfect sense as a motivation.
 Smart he may be, but he is terrible at reading people.